 When I made the decision to end communication with my sexual abuser I still wasn’t sure if the relationship that occurred could be categorized as “sexual abuse.”
 I knew I was tormented by the entirety of the situation and I knew that what my abuser did was wrong on a moral level.
 However, I blamed myself entirely for engaging with him because of my age at the time of the relationship (16, 17, 18) and the attachment I had developed to him.
 I also deeply feared that my situation would be used to deter others from the Catholic Church.
-Within a year of focused discernment and constant encouragement from a very small group of trusted friends (none of which were mandatory reporters) who were completely removed from the community where the abuse occurred, I eventually realized my age, along with my situational vulnerability, was exactly why what happened to me could be classified as abuse.
+Within a year of focused discernment and constant encouragement from a very small group of trusted friends (none of which were mandatory reporters) who were completely removed from the community where the abuse occurred, I eventually realized my age, along with my situational vulnerability, and the methods used by the offender were exactly why what happened to me could be classified as abuse.

 Since coming forward I’ve learned that this is a common predicament for many victims and perhaps one of the most difficult aspects of being a victim of sexual abuse.
 Below are a list of sources that have helped me put a name to what I experienced.